Sportive and endurance road bikes, with their comfort-focused design and equipment, are the most popular style of road bikes in the UK.

 Nevertheless, the Allez Elite still feels tight under hard cornering and braking and that it hasn't come at the cost of comfort.
 The entire frame manages to take out the worst of the road buzz and tester Stu never once felt like he'd taken a battering.

 The Allez Elite has recently gone up in price, but if you can find another £50 it's still worth a look.
+If not, take a look at the £850 Allez Sport.

 Trek's 2019 aluminium Domane bikes lack the bump-absorbing IsoSpeed seat tube joint of the carbon fibre models, but that means you now get a better spec for your money.
 The Domane AL 4's light, endurance-geometry aluminium frame has hiddeen mudguard mounts for year-round versatility and is hung with Shimano's 10-speed Tiagra group, with a wide-range 11-32 cassette and 50/34 chainrings for battling hills.